 The nursing facility may very well be at fault for neglecting a patient and allowing a pressure sore to form.
 Once a bedsore develops it can worsen quickly if not treated.
 Caregivers therefore need to inspect the patient’s body regularly to note the presence of a sore.
 If a bedsore is detected the patient should be immediately examined by a doctor and put on a care regime.
 The failure to adequately protect patients from getting sores and the failure to immediately notice the problem and seek medical care may all be considered neglectful care.

 If you or a loved one developed a serious bedsore while under the care of a nursing home you may be entitled to compensation.
-Discuss the matter with the experienced Savannah legal team at The Bader Law Firm to learn more about your legal options.
+Discuss the matter with the experienced Savannah legal team at Bader Scott Injury Lawyers to learn more about your legal options.

 Seth Bader is an Auto Accident and Personal Injury Attorney who practices in Atlanta, Rome, Savannah, Norcross, Carrollton, Georgia.
 He graduated from Florida State University College of Law and has been practicing law for 14 years.
 Seth Bader believes in fighting for the injured.
 Learn more about his experience by clicking here.